-This course will follow the outline from the AP bulletin.
 Students will engage in an in-depth study of interactions among major societies, impacts of technology, social systems and structures, cultural developments, and change and continuity over time.
+An AP exam will be given at the end of the course; this course follows the College Board course and exam description.